 From Minnesota to Seattle

-In the 1890s Charles B. Kittredge, who was in his fifties at that time, spent a year traveling Alaska with his son-in-law W.T.
+In the 1890s Charles B. Kittredge, who was in his fifties at that time, spent a year traveling in Alaska with his son-in-law W.T.
 Lopp.
-It appears that Charles Kittredge was bitten by Frontier Fever and he began considering a move out West.
+It appears that because of this adventure, Charles Kittredge was bitten by Frontier Fever and he began considering a move out West.

-In 1901 William and Ellen Lopp established a home base in Seattle’s University District, where they would be able to send their children to nearby schools.
+In 1901 William and Ellen Lopp established a home base in Seattle’s University District (then called “Brooklyn”) where they would be able to send their children to nearby schools.
 The next year the entire Kittredge family moved from Minnesota to the University District in Seattle.
 In addition to their married daughter Ellen Lopp, the Kittredge family included four unmarried daughters and their son Frank, who was 18 and just ready to start college.

 Living in the village of Brooklyn

 In the early 1900s the term “University District” had not yet come into use.
 Brooklyn, as the neighborhood west of the university was called by its developer’s plat name, was very much a frontier village as it was without paved streets, water or electric service, and there was little commercial development.